GaganpreetKaurKalsi/Rock-Paper-Scissors-Game/README.md

 1. Fork the repository.
 2. Download the repository using github desktop or directly download it.
 3. Open it with either pycharm or any other IDE. <ins>Note:- The libraries like sqlite, tkinter, PIL, random should be downloaded in your pc.</ins>
+4. Run the functions create() and LeaderboardCreate() to create the .db file.
-4. Run the file called LoginSignupForm.py.
+5. Run the file called LoginSignupForm.py.

 >  **Additional Information :-** You can change the number of plays in one set by changing the value of variable "turns" <br>